 To help make it easier, you can post our 1-page partner actions pattern up on the whiteboard!
 It will also be super helpful for you to remember the steps in the future!

-For another fun movement activity, try this Away in a Manger Dance Scarves review game!
+For another fun review activity, check out this fun Away in a Manger Paper Plates activity!